cameron-cunningham-ix/KnightEngine/engine/Material_Engine_CHANGELOG.md

 # Material Engine Changelog

+## Material Engine V0.321 (2025-01-12)
+- Changed supported pawn bonus to 90

+## Material Engine V0.32 (2025-01-12)
+- Finally realized the reason the engine was so slow was because I was not turning on compiler optimizations and compiling for Release.
+Perft depth 6 is around 4.3 seconds with optimizations instead of 30 without.
+Success!
+- Added SupportedPawnBonus
+- Flipped return value for side in check back to what it should be for alpha beta (INF_NEG for white, INF_POS for black)
+Note: This makes it worse for some reason :( might have to refactor alphaBeta and findBestMove functions

 ## Material Engine V0.315 (2025-01-11)
 - Added sendInfo functionality; engine now sends info back to UCI about currmove, currmovenumber, depth, score (centipawns), time (to